 - Prader-Willi syndrome caused by loss of function of some genes may also result in muscle weakness.

-- Autism and autism spectrum disorders may be associated with hypotonia in some babies.
+- Autism and autismiXA neurodevelopmental condition that impacts a person’s ways of learning and communication and behavior. spectrum disorders may be associated with hypotonia in some babies.

 Diagnosis Of Hypotonia

-Pediatricians may refer your baby to a specialist if they suspect hypotonia after primary evaluation.
+Pediatricians may refer your baby to a specialist (pediatric neurologist) if they suspect hypotonia after primary evaluation.
 Family history, medical history, pregnancy, and delivery-related issues are asked to identify the cause.

-The following tests are ordered to identify the cause of hypotonia in babies (3).
+The following tests might be ordered to identify the cause of hypotonia in babies (3).

-- Blood tests and genetic testing help to determine various genetic disorders and other conditions.
+- Blood tests and genetic testing help to determine various congenital disorders and other conditions.

-- CT scan helps visualize the nervous system damages.
+- CT scan helps visualize the nervous system damage.

 - MRI scan helps to visualize any abnormalities.